GitGuardian/ggshield/README.md

-If you have questions you would like to ask the developers, or feedback you would like to provide, feel free to create an issue on our issue tracker
+If you have questions you would like to ask the developers, or feedback you would like to provide, feel free to create an issue on our issue tracker.

 We would love to hear from you.
-Additionally, if you have a feature you would like to suggest, feel free to create an issue on our issue tracker
+Additionally, if you have a feature you would like to suggest, feel free to create an issue on our issue tracker.

 # License

-**GitGuardian-shield** is MIT licensed.
+**GitGuardian shield** is MIT licensed.